 How popular is the baby name Opera in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Opera and check out all the blog posts that mention the name Opera.
+Plus, check out all the blog posts that mention the name Opera.

 I’m fascinated by personal names that, out of context, don’t appear to be names at all.
 Especially when said names are created from everyday nouns and proper nouns — places, foods, animals, objects, brands, ideas, events, institutions, organizations, qualities, phenomena, and so forth.